 What if my department has something to be disposed of that is not on the list of recyclable materials, but we don’t want to put it in the waste stream?

 Contact ESPM to see if it could be sold.
-If it cannot be sold through ESPM, call Physical Plant at (937) 775-4444.
+If it cannot be sold through ESPM, call the Customer Care Center at (937) 775-4444.
 Someone will contact your department to set up a time to evaluate the material.

 What is the procedure for recycling confidential material?

 Confidential files are of great concern to Wright State University.
 Materials must be handled in accordance with federal and state privacy regulations.
-Therefore, Physical Plant provides locked confidential containers strictly for this purpose.
+The Customer Care Center provides locked confidential containers strictly for this purpose.
 Once filled, locked containers will be picked up from your area and transported to a secured area on campus for shredding.

 What is the procedure for office clean-outs?

 If your office is planning a clean-out, or you need to empty your file cabinets, request a recycling tote for old papers, books, files, etc. As these containers become extremely heavy, we ask that you only fill them ¾ full.
-To request a recycling tote, contact Customer Service at (937) 775-4444.
+To request a recycling tote, contact the Customer Care Center at 937-775-4444.

 Whom should I contact if I have material to be picked up, or if I need more containers?

-If the recycling bins in your area are full, you have something too large to fit into a recycling station bin, or for more recycling containers, call Physical Plant at (937) 775-4444.
+If the recycling bins in your area are full, you have something too large to fit into a recycling station bin, or for more recycling containers, call the Customer Care Center at 937-775-4444.

 Do I have to separate different types of paper, plastic, and glass materials?